1. From light’s speed to Snell’s law

 The optical path, Wavefront, and Vergence

-The concepts of ray and optical path make it possible to understand the rules of geometric optics, the basic laws of wavefront propagation, and the concept of vergence.
+The concepts of ray and optical path make it possible to understand the rules of geometric optics, the fundamental laws of wavefront propagation, and the notion of vergence.
 These are practical models that one can select depending on the circumstances.

 A wavefront is a virtual construction: it corresponds to the envelope of points in space in the same phase whose variations are represented by the wavetrains (sinusoids).
 In this context, a ray is another virtual construct that corresponds to the local direction of propagating the wavefront.
 When impinging on the eye, the wavefronts diverge from the source and converge through the cornea and the crystalline lens (or the IOL in a pseudophakic eye).